CE-Programming/toolchain/docs/headers/index.rst

 Miscellaneous Headers
 =====================

-These headers contain various defines and prototypes, as well as any backwards compatibility definitions.
+These headers contain various definitions and prototypes, as well as backward compatibility definitions.

 .. toctree::
     :maxdepth: 1